aarczynski/threadssyncdemo/README.md

 ```shell
 ./gradlew :load-generator:gatlingRun-pl.lunasoftware.demo.threadssync.loadtest.BankTransferSimulation -Dmode=slow
 ```
-This runs a Gatling load test sending again 50 RPS to transfer random amount of monet between two randomly picked accounts.
+This runs a Gatling load test sending again 50 RPS for half a minute to transfer random amount of monet between two randomly picked accounts.
 Executed code can be found in [BankController#transferSlow](java-app/src/main/java/pl/lunasoftware/demo/threadssync/bank/BankController.java#L28)
 Executed code uses naive threads synchronisation, where only one bank transfer can be executed simultaneously, leading to a severe performance issues.
 The application state is not corrupted, though.
 Verify accounts balance after the load test finishes by sending the same